open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

         Alternatively, secrets can be stored and referenced in a separate file.
 See **Config w/ Secrets File** tab for more information.

-    3. Provide the `config.yaml` file using the `-configFile` flag.
+    3. Provide the `config.yaml` file using the `-config` flag.

         ```
-        rpc configure addwifisettings -configFile config.yaml
+        rpc configure addwifisettings -config config.yaml
         ```

 === "Config w/ Secrets File"